angular/angular/aio/content/guide/forms-overview.md

 Handling user input with forms is the cornerstone of many common applications.
 Applications use forms to log in, to update a profile, to enter sensitive information, and to perform many other data-entry tasks.

 Angular provides two different approaches to handling user input through forms: reactive and template-driven.
-Each set of forms promote a distinct way of processing forms and offers different advantages.
-There are many different factors that influence your decision on which approach works best for your situation.
-Whether you’re using reactive or template-driven forms, these concepts are key to understanding the mechanisms underneath each solution.
-The sections below provide a comparison of the key differences, common building blocks, data flows, validation and testing, and mutability and scalability when deciding between reactive and template-driven forms.
+Both capture user input events from the view, validate the user input, create a form model and data model to update, and provide a way to track changes.
+Each approach uses a distinct way of processing forms and offers different advantages.
+There are many different factors such as how data flows from the view to the data model and data model to the view, predictability of access to the form model, validation and testing, mutability, and scalability that influence your decision on which approach works best for your situation.
+The sections below provide a description of the common building blocks with each approach and a comparison of those key factors.

 **In general:**